Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     metric = plm.Accuracy(normalize=True)
     val = metric(pred, target)

-Each converted sklearn metric comes has the precise same call interface as its originally counterpart (e.g. accuracy takes the additional `normalize` keyword).
+Each converted sklearn metric comes has the same interface as its originally counterpart (e.g. accuracy takes the additional `normalize` keyword).
 Like the native implemented metrics these converted sklearn metrics also comes with build in distributed (ddp) support.